skypilot-org/skypilot/docs/source/reference/storage.rst

           file_mounts:
             /my_data:
               name: my-sky-bucket
-              source: ~/dataset  # Optional - path to local data to upload to the bucket
+              source: ~/dataset  # Optional: path to local data to upload to the bucket
-              store: s3  # Optional - either of s3, gcs, r2, ibm
+              store: s3  # Optional: either of s3, gcs, r2, ibm
-              mode: MOUNT  # Optional - either MOUNT or COPY.
+              mode: MOUNT  # Optional: either MOUNT or COPY.
 Defaults to MOUNT.

         SkyPilot will create a S3 bucket called ``my-sky-bucket`` and upload the contents of ``~/dataset`` to it.
 The bucket will then be mounted at ``/my_data``